 Q] What costs will my insurance company cover?

-A] We are unable to know exactly what your dental benefits will pay.
-However, we will do our best to provide you with an estimated patient portion.
+A] Since we are unable to know exactly what your dental benefits will pay, we will do our best to provide you with an estimated patient portion of your fees.
 It is the responsibility of the patient to know the details of their insurance plan and to inform us when changes occur to the plan, what is covered by the policy and who is covered under the policy.

 Due to privacy laws, we are not permitted to access any information on your behalf from your insurance provider.
 If you have your plan details, please bring them along to your appointment.

 Q] What factors do you consider when providing an estimate for treatment?